Blepharoplasty Sydney —

-Dr Georgina Konrat (MBBS, FACCSM) performs blepharoplasty at her Bondi Junction clinic, tailoring upper eyelid, lower eyelid, or combined surgery to each patient's anatomy and goals.
+Dr Georgina Konrat (MBBS, FACCSM) performs blepharoplasty at her Bondi Junction practice.
+Upper eyelid, lower eyelid, or combined surgery, planned around your anatomy and what you want the result to look like.

 Key Facts

-Blepharoplasty is a surgical procedure that removes excess skin, fat, and or muscle from the upper and lower eyelids.
-It can address drooping upper lids, bags, narrowed eyes, and a tired appearance.
-Dr Georgina Konrat performs blepharoplasty at her Bondi Junction clinic.
+Blepharoplasty is the surgical name for eyelid surgery.
+It removes excess skin, and where indicated a small amount of fat or muscle, from the upper eyelids, lower eyelids, or both.
+It can address heavy upper lids, lower-lid bags, and looking tired when you are not.
+Dr Georgina Konrat performs blepharoplasty at her Bondi Junction practice in Sydney.

 Procedure Duration